 but no cholesterol.

-Both fresh and dried forms of savory herb can be available in the market.
+Both fresh and dried forms of the savory herb can be available in the market.
 Fresh leaves and stems are used for cooking during the season.
-However, to prepare dry savory, top six to eight inches of the herb sections should be gathered just before or during the bloom.
-Usually, cut shoots and leaves spread out on screens or paper sheet and allowed to dry under room temperature.
+However, to prepare a dry savory, top six to eight inches of the herb sections should be gathered just before or during the bloom.
+Usually, cut shoots and leaves spread out on screens or paper sheet and allowed to dry at room temperature.

 Dried leaves should then be stripped off the stems, stored in a tightly sealed glass container and kept in cool, dark, dry place where it will keep well for many months.

-As in thyme, distilled tepid savory water is used for throat gargling to help relieve sore throat and bronchitis symptoms.
+As in thyme, distilled tepid savory water is used for throat gargling to help relieve a sore throat and bronchitis symptoms.